Aupet-Group/aupet-app/README.md

 **Homepage** - As a user I want to be able to access the homepage so that I see what the app is about and login and signup

-**Sign up **- As a user I want to sign up on the webpage so that I can see all the events that I could attend
+**Sign up** - As a user I want to sign up on the webpage so that I can see all the events that I could attend

 **Login** - As a user I want to be able to log in on the webpage so that I can get back to my account

 **Logout** - As a user I want to be able to log out from the webpage so that I can make sure no one will access my account

+**Pet:**
-**Events list** - As a user I want to see all the events available so that I can choose which ones I want to attend
+- As a user I want to add the profile of my pet.

+**Events:**

-**Events create** - As a user I want to create an event so that I can invite others to attend
+- As a user I want to create my events.

-**Events detail** - As a user I want to see the event details and attendee list of one event so that I can decide if I want to attend
+- As a user I want to accept a keeper.
-Attend event - As a user I want to be able to attend to event so that the organizers can count me in
+- As a user I want to enroll in an event.
+- As a user I want to list all existing events.

 ### Backlog

 List of other features outside of the MVPs scope

-User profile: - see my profile - upload my profile picture - see other users profile -
+**User profile:**

+- As a user I want to edit my profile.
+- As a user I want to delete my profile.
+- As a user I want to view my profile.
+- As a user I want to view other profiles.

+**Pet:**

+- As a user I want to edit the profile of my pet.
+- As a user I want to delete the profile of my pet.
+- As a user I want to list the profiles of my pets.

+**Events:**

+- As a user I want to edit my events.
+- As a user I want to delete my events.
+- As a user I want to list my events.
+- As a user I want to reject a keeper.
+- As a user I want to unsubscribe from am event.
+- As a user I want to invite a keeper for my event.
-list of events created by the user - list events the user is attending
+- As a user I want to list of events the user is attending.

-Geo Location: - add geolocation to events when creating - show event in a map in event
+- As a user I want to user geolocation: add geolocation to events when creating - show event in a map in event

-detail page - show all events in a map in the event list page

-Homepage: - …
+**Alerts:**

+- As a user I want to subscribe to an alert.
+- As a user I want to unsubscribe from an alert.

+**Reviews:**
+- As a user I want create my review about my event.
+- As a user I want create a review of the event in which I was involved.
+- As a user I want to edit my review.
+- As a user I want to delete my review.
+- As a user I want list my reviews.
+- As a user I want list user reviews.

+**Searches:**
+- As a user I want to search user applying filters.
+    ( By ranking, by zone, by pet, by type of services,by price, by geolocation )
+- As a user I want to search event applying filters.
+    ( By date, by zone, by pet, by type of services, by geolocation )

+**Chat:**
+- As a user I want to chat with other user.

 ### ROUTES